kubesphere/website/content/en/docs/project-administration/project-network-isolation.md

 Network policies at the project level within a cluster are used to control whether resources in this project can be accessed by other projects within the same cluster, and which Services you can access.

-Assume a NGINX Deployment workload has been created in another project `demo-project-2` and is exposed via the Service `nginx` on the port `80` with `TCP`.
+Assume an NGINX Deployment workload has been created in another project `demo-project-2` and is exposed via the Service `nginx` on the port `80` with `TCP`.
 Here is an example of how to set ingress and egress traffic rules.

 {{< notice note >}}